Feastio

 Filet au poivre with peppercorn-cognac sauce

-I relished our three-course dinner there, including a first course, main course, salad, and cheese (triple cream brie) for $55.
+I relished our three-course dinner there, including a first course, a main course, a salad, and cheese (triple-cream brie) for $55.
 Beverages, tax, and tips are not included.
+I went with the onion soup and filet au poivre with peppercorn-cognac sauce and French fries.

-We sipped on 2019 Comtesse de Malet Roquefort, a Bordeaux Blend from a Saint-Emilion estate to compliment the meal.
+The Angus beef tenderloin was plump and juicy, cooked medium rare, as I asked, and the sauce was superb.
+We sipped 2019 Comtesse de Malet Roquefort, a Bordeaux Blend from a Saint-Émilion estate to complement the meal.

-Saint-Emilion is a great option to celebrate a special occasion, like a birthday, anniversary, or your upcoming trip to France.
+Saint-Émilion is an excellent option for celebrating a special occasion, such as a birthday, anniversary, or an upcoming trip to France.
+3617 W 7th St, Fort Worth, TX, saint-emilionrestaurant.com

 Prime beef tartare with white sturgeon caviar at Clay Pigeon, a top restaurant in Fort Worth, TX